mister-blanket/javascript-reference/objects_class.md

 ```

 # class
+Structures for creating and managing objects.
 Unlike functions, classes are not hoisted.

 ## class declarations
 ```javascript